 Once we have a code vector, that is, a set of words with a proposed sign allocation, it is tested.
 The test consists of first testing whether errors in the code vector lead to states orthogonal to the code vector itself and to each other, and then testing whether such erroneous states are also orthogonal to all the other code vectors in the code and their erroneous versions.
 The possible errors included in the test are all those which the code is supposed to be able to correct.
 If a code survives such a test, then errors of different syndrome lead to orthogonal states, and the orthogonality of different code vectors is also preserved.
-Such an "orthogonal coding" implies that error correction is certainly possible.
+Such an 'orthogonal coding' implies that error correction is certainly possible.
 This latter fact is a central part of the argument presented in [1] and [2].
-An elegant presentation of it is also provided by Ekert and Macchiavello [12], which enables the latter authors to deduce a quantum version of the Hamming bound, based on counting the number of possible orthogonal directions in Hilbert space, see also [9,7,16].
+An elegant presentation of it is also provided by Ekert and Macchiavello [10], which enables the latter authors to deduce a quantum version of the Hamming bound, based on counting the number of possible orthogonal directions in Hilbert space.
 Their bound is for the size K of a possible quantum code which can correct t general errors using n qubits.
 This bound is more general than that required for $\{n, K, 2t+1\}^+$ codes derived in [2], since it includes the possibility of the more general $\{n, K, 2t+1\}$ codes which we are considering in this section.
 However, there is an intriguing possibility that it is not strictly necessary for all possible error syndromes of all possible code vectors to be associated with mutually orthogonal states, since some error correction techniques may be able to correct errors of different syndrome without needing to distinguish the syndromes explicitly.
-This is the subject of active research [7,9,14,15] and will not be addressed in the present work.
-In other words, we use "orthogonal coding" throughout.
+This is the subject of active research [7, 13, 14] and will not be addressed in the present work.
+In other words, we use 'orthogonal coding' throughout.

-$$2^{K} \sum{i=0}^{t} 3^{i} {n \choose i} \leq 2^{n}$$
+$$2^K \sum{i=0}^t 3^i \binom{n}{i} \le 2^n \tag{22}$$

 The second of our two methods to identify fruitful trial codes is to consider the sign allocation, that is the row of w + 1's and -1's, as itself a binary vector of length w, and then to use linear combinations of such vectors in a fashion to be explained shortly.
 To keep the notation concise, we replace +1 in the sign allocation vector by 0, and -1 by 1, to get a vector in the usual binary form, but one which is understood to represent a sign allocation among w superposed words.
 Note that this vector has length w, which is a power of two and usually larger than the length n of the words in the superposition forming a code vector.
-For example, the sign allocation for the two code vectors of the five-qubit code of [6] can be written where the least significant (i.e., rightmost) bit in the sign vector gives the sign of the first word in the code vector, and we assume the order of the words in the code vectors is that obtained when they are generated using the generator matrix
+For example, the sign allocation for the two code vectors of the five-qubit code of [6] can be written where the least significant (ie rightmost) bit in the sign vector gives the sign of the first word in the code vector, and we assume the order of the words in the code vectors is that obtained when they are generated using the generator matrix

-$$G = \begin{pmatrix} 10101\\ 10011\\ 01111\\ 01111\\ 11111 \end{pmatrix}$$ (24)
+$$G = \begin{pmatrix} 10101\\10011\\01111\\\hline 11111 \end{pmatrix} \tag{24}$$